You can now test applications that involve uploading files by training tests that capture this action, exactly as an end user would do.

 - You'll see that the trainer will have two new steps: one step to indicate that the file input field has been set to your file, and another step after the form submission to wait for the files to finish uploading before moving onto new steps.

-Yes, when you go to edit a Journey to replay it, the trainer will download the file to your local computer.
+Yes, when you go to edit a test to replay it, the trainer will download the file to your local computer.
 Then, during replay, it will access that file to complete the upload replay steps.

 No, this functionality is not currently supported.